Organized recovery documents and credit rebuild roadmap on executive dark desk, editorial photography

 Does business bankruptcy protect my personal credit?

-It depends on business structure and whether personal guarantees were in place.
-LLC or corporation bankruptcies without personal guarantees typically affect only business credit files.
 Sole proprietors and guarantors who signed personal guarantees will see the bankruptcy reflected on their personal credit report.
 Always confirm with a bankruptcy attorney before assuming personal credit is insulated.

 How long does Chapter 7 stay on a business credit report?

-Chapter 7 appears on personal credit reports for 10 years from the filing date.
-Business-specific credit bureau files (Dun & Bradstreet, Experian Business) handle reporting differently — D&B, for example, does not report personal bankruptcies to the business Paydex score, which is another reason to actively build your Paydex file in parallel with personal credit repair.
+D&B, for example, does not report personal bankruptcies to the business Paydex score.
+This is another reason to actively build your Paydex file in parallel with personal credit repair.

 Can I get an SBA loan after bankruptcy?